learn-co-curriculum/rails-form_for-on-edit-readme/README.md

 <%= f.text_area :description %><br>
 ```

 Isn't that much cleaner?
 Notice how we no longer have to pass in the values manually?
-By passing in the attribute as a symbol (e.g. `:title`) that will automatically tell the form field what model attribute to bind to, it also is what autofills the values for us.
+By passing in the attribute as a symbol (e.g. `:title`) that will automatically tell the form field what model attribute to bind to, it also is what auto fills the values for us.
 Now let's refactor the submit button, instead of `<%= submit_tag "Submit Post" %>` we can change it to:

 ```ERB
 <%= f.submit %>